david-caro/home-lab-setup/README.md

 That will update the hosts file on all the nodes, change some kernel setting, and finish up the basic installation.

 #### Upgrading to Debian 11
-As we want Debian 11, we have to upgrade (until the Raspberry OS images are out), for that you havet to run setup 03, that might take a while though, so prepare some coffe or something:
+As we want Debian 11 on the k3s nodes, we have to upgrade (until the Raspberry OS images are out), for that you havet to run setup 03, that might take a while though, so prepare some coffe or something:
 ```
 > ansible-playbook -i inventory.yml setup-laptop-03.yml
 ```

 ### Refresh your laptop settings
 Now that we have the host set properly, we can update the inventory with the correct ip, and update our laptop hosts settings:

-Changes the `inventory.yml` file:
+Changes the `inventory.ini` file:
 ```
-       node3:
+[raspberries]
+...
+node1 ansible_host=192.168.1.21
+node2 ansible_host=192.168.1.22
--           ansible_host: 192.168.1.153
+- node3 ansible_host=192.168.1.187
-+           ansible_host: 192.168.1.23
-           ipaddress: 192.168.1.23
-           # needed as raspberry os currently uses python2 by default
-           ansible_python_interpreter: /usr/bin/python3
-           hostname: node3
++ node3 ansible_host=192.168.1.23
 ```

 Run the laptop setup playbook, needs sudo to change the `/etc/hosts` file, so